 One of the most important parts of running a business is keeping your finances in order.
-If you’re making major mistakes on your tax returns or regularly going over budget, it doesn’t matter how wonderful your product or service is or how qualified your employees are.
-You and your business are in trouble.
-Hiring a person or a team of people to work with you on keeping diligent financial records, filing taxes, applying for loans, and planning for the long term is one of the best decisions you can make as a small business owner.
-One of those people is a Certified Public Accountant (CPA).
+Hiring a person or a team of people to work with you on business accounting, keeping diligent financial records, filing taxes, applying for small business loans, and planning for the long term is one of the best decisions you can make as a small business owner.
+One of those people is a certified public accountant (CPA).

-Here’s one thing to get straight: an accountant is not the same thing as a bookkeeper.
+Here’s one thing to get straight while we’re discussing certified public accountants: an accountant is not the same thing as a bookkeeper.
 People often use the two terms interchangeably, but they play different—although both important—roles in a business’s financial management.

 Think of a bookkeeper as working with short-term finances, while an accountant works with longer-term finances.
 Day-to-day expenses are the (mostly) the bookkeeper’s domain, while tax returns and long-term financial planning are (mostly) accountant territory.
 A bookkeeper, if they do their job well, will make the accountant’s life a lot easier by diligently recording the transactions that the accountant will then analyze and report.